Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### sequence

-Used to sequence event functions
+Used to sequence event functions.

 ```json
 {